giacomobartoli/UnIndoors/README.md

 Made with ❤️ by:

  - Giacomo "the Oracle" Zanotti
- - Giacomo Bartoli, the ufficial Commesso &copy;
+ - Giacomo Bartoli, the official Commesso &copy;